Morten Olsen (handballer): National team

 In 2005 he won the U-21 World Championship.
 His twin brother Kenneth was also on the team.

 He debuted for the Danish national team in 2006, but it would take almost a decade before he became a part of the national team setup on a permanent basis, and even then he often acted as backup.

 At the 2016 Olympics he won gold medals with the Danish team; the first ever Olympic gold medal for the Danish men's team.

 In 2019 he won the 2019 World Championship with the Danish team; the first time ever that Denmark won the title.
 In 2021 he defended the title at the 2021 World Championship.

 In 2021 he announced his retirement from the national team in order to spend more time with his family.

+Coaching career

+In November 2025 he was named the head coach of the American handball club Los Angeles Team Handball Club.

 Personal life

-His twin brother, Kenneth Olsen, is also a handball player.
+His twin brother, Kenneth Olsen, is also a handball coach and former player.
+He currently coaches TMS Ringsted.